 reading, re-reading, and rehearsing poems and plays for presentation and performance give pupils opportunities to discuss language, including vocabulary, extending their interest in the meaning and origin of words.

 The music curriculum at Brough Primary School ensures children sing, listen, play, perform and evaluate.
-Through Charanga, teachers are able to deliver inclusive lessons for all children to access the musical curriculum in a fun and engaging way, further promoting a love of learning.
+Through their music lessons and Performing Arts activities, teachers are able to deliver inclusive lessons for all children to access the musical and arts curriculum in a fun and engaging way, further promoting a love of learning.

 The elements of music are taught in classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.

-Children have the opportunity to not only learn music in the classroom, but also perform, from participating in year-group plays and musical performances to singing in the choir.
+Children have the opportunity to not only learn music in the classroom, but also perform, from participating in year-group plays and musical performances, being part of the Recorder Club to singing in the choir.
 This can be as part of arena concerts with Young Voices or singing in the community.
 At Brough Primary School, we pride ourselves on giving the children opportunities to learn to love and appreciate all genres of music, to use their physicality to perform and grow in self-belief, learning life lessons in being team players, sharing and having compassion and understanding for others.

 Music and the performing arts are creative areas that allow children to develop their confidence and their ability to make relationships with their peers.
-Through music and the performing arts, children learn resilience, determination and experience personal growth so that when they leave us at the end of Year 6 they are able to appreciate and talk about a wide range of musical genres.
+Through music and the performing arts, children learn resilience, determination and experience personal growth so that when they leave us at the end of Year 6 they are able to appreciate and talk about a wide range of musical genres, as well as compose simple melodies and rhythms.

 To this end, as a school we are confident in the knowledge that we give children not only musical theoretical knowledge, but also a widening of their understanding of music and performing, having given them opportunities to showcase their learning beyond the National Curriculum during performances in and out of school.
 Children are then well-equipped to further develop their creative abilities and self-expression in secondary school and later life.